 Weather Forecasting For Photographers - Ebook

-I am a professional meteorologist with an M.S. in atmospheric science, with over ten years experience forecasting the weather for the National Weather Service.
-In recent years, I've tried to make use of my skills as a forecaster as my photography hobby has grown into a business.
+I am a professional meteorologist with an M.S. in atmospheric science, with over 15 years experience forecasting the weather for the National Weather Service.
+After resigning from the weather service in 2016, I have made use of my skills as a forecaster as my photography hobby has grown into a business.
 The success or failure of my landscape photography is often closely tied to my success in forecasting unique or dramatic weather conditions.
 For just a small sample of weather-related photos, see my Atmospheric Gallery by following the Gallery link at the top of this page.

 - How accurate are forecasts?